 2. Large Or Small?

 I spent most of my life in Nashville, Tennessee.
-In 2017, Nashville’s metropolitan area included 1.75 million people.
-The metropolitan area of Valencia is estimated to be approximately 1.6 to 1.8 million.
-So my transition to Valencia was easier than if I had chosen a much larger city such as Barcelona (population 4.6 million) or a smaller city like Cádiz (population 630,000).
+In 2021, Nashville’s metropolitan area included nearly two million people.
+The metropolitan area of Valencia is estimated to have a population of approximately 1.7 to 2.5 million (depending on how the metropolitan area is defined).
+So my transition to Valencia was easier than if I had chosen a much larger city such as Barcelona (population 5.6 million) or a smaller city like Santiago de Compostela (population 180,000).
 Ask yourself:

 3. Apartment Or House?